kartonfarkas/api_docs/source/suite/emails/media_file_list.rst

      - Comments
    * - folder_id
      - int
-     - folder_id is the ID of an existing folder in the Media Database.
+     - folder_id is the ID of an existing folder in the Media Database
      - If folder_id is provided then any files in the folder are returned as part of the URI.

 URI Examples